borglab/gtsam/GTSAM-Concepts.md

 GTSAM Types start with Uppercase, e.g., `gtsam::Point2`, and are models of the TESTABLE, MANIFOLD, GROUP, LIE_GROUP, and VECTOR_SPACE concepts.

-`gtsam::traits` is our way to associate these concepts with types, and we also define a limited number of `gtsam::tags` to select the correct implementation of certain functions at compile time (tag dispatching).
-Charts are done more conventionally, so we start there...
+`gtsam::manifold::traits` is our way to associate these concepts with types, and we also define a limited number of `gtsam::tags` to select the correct implementation of certain functions at compile time (tag dispatching).

 Traits
 ------